open5e/open5e/source/monsters/tome-of-beasts/B/bereginyas.rst

 a semi-solid gaseous tendril down the target’s throat as a bonus action.
-The target must make a successful DC 14 Strength saving or it is immediately out of breath and begins suffocating.
+The target must make a successful DC 14 Strength saving or it is immediately out of breath and begins :ref:`srd:suffocating`.
 Suffocation ends if the grapple is broken or if the bereginyas is killed.